ReaperOAK/KCAdashboard/src/pages/admin/docs.md

 - **PlatformAnalytics.js**
   Dashboard for viewing analytics and reports on platform usage, engagement, and performance.

+- **QuizManagement.js**
+  Admin quiz management page, allowing viewing and managing of all quizzes on the platform.
+  - **Admins** can view, edit, delete, and publish all quizzes on the platform.
+  - **Teachers** can view, edit, delete, and publish their own quizzes.
+  - Includes filters for difficulty and status, and a leaderboard button for each quiz.

 - **StudentAttendanceHistory.js**
   View detailed attendance history for individual students.